chadac/golang/src/runtime/HACKING.md

 The scheduler's job is to match up a G (the code to execute), an M (where to execute it), and a P (the rights and resources to execute it).
-When an M stops executing user Go code, for example by entering a system call, it returns its P to the idle P pool.
-In order to resume executing user Go code, for example on return from a system call, it must acquire a P from the idle pool.
+When an M stops executing user Golang code, for example by entering a system call, it returns its P to the idle P pool.
+In order to resume executing user Golang code, for example on return from a system call, it must acquire a P from the idle pool.

 All `g`, `m`, and `p` objects are heap allocated, but are never freed,